Meet our Partners

 Hello My Friend

-Friends Alice and Vanessa founded Hello My Friend in May 2017 following on from 15 months as Boots, Backpacks and Baby Carriers - Aid for refugees in Chios.
+Friends Alice and Vanessa founded Hello My Friend in May 2017 following on from 15 months as Boots, Backpacks and Baby Carriers.

-"We recently took time out to better understand the ever-changing situation on the ground.
-We want to help refugees break the cycle of dependency, enhance resilience and rebuild independence and choice.
-Going forward we'll be supporting refugees' own initiatives and aid requests as best we can."
+"We want to help refugees break the cycle of dependency, enhance resilience and rebuild independence and choice.
+Going forward we'll be supporting refugees' own initiatives and aid requests in Chios as best we can."

 Help 4 Refugee Children